 .
 Your doctor will ask about your medical history and do a thorough physical exam.

 There are 4 hallmark symptoms of Parkinson’s disease, but these may not all be present.
 If that is the case, your doctor may examine you every few months to check on your symptoms.

 hese symptoms include: Tremor while at restRigiditySlowness of movement (bradykinesia)Postural instability

 A neurological exam will include a range of tests to evaluate your strength, coordination, balance, and other aspects, such as: Muscle toneRapid alternating movementsGait, posturePostural stabilityQuickness and precision of movementObservation of a tremor (during rest or activity)

 A mini-mental status test may be done.
 Activities of daily living may also be evaluated, such as dressing, cutting and eating food, swallowing, hygiene, walking, and falls.

-If your doctor has questions about the cause of your symptoms, you may be given tests to try to eliminate the possibility of other disorders.
+If the diagnosis is not clear, you may be given tests to try to eliminate the possibility of other conditions with similar symptoms.
 These tests may include: Blood testsUrine testsMRI scanCT scan

 Your doctor may also give you a trial of levodopa, a medication that increases the amount of dopamine your brain produces.
 A positive response to this medication may help to confirm the diagnosis.